 RISC trainings are provided free of cost to experienced, published freelance conflict journalists.
 While staff reporters are often provided training by their employers, freelancers have to pay thousands of dollars out of pocket to participate in traditional hostile environment courses – and most simply cannot afford to.
 Please consider making a donation to help RISC train more independent journalists around the world.

-During the siege of Misrata by Colonel Gaddafi’s forces this past April, a single mortar shell landed on the frontlines of Tripoli Street and changed journalism – and my life – forever.
+During the siege of Misrata by Colonel Gaddafi’s forces in April 2011, a single mortar shell landed on the frontlines of Tripoli Street and changed journalism – and my life – forever.
 In addition to killing and wounding many Libyan fighters, an American photojournalist named Chris Hondros was mortally wounded, and my good friend and colleague, Tim Hetherington, was hit by shrapnel in the groin.

-Each graduate receives a combat medical kit with our RISC logo on the side and is expected to keep it on their person at all times while in a war zone.
-Our courses are held once a year in New York, London and Beirut and all costs are born by charitable donations.
-Students only pay their own travel and food expenses.
+Each graduate receives a custom medical kit and is expected to keep it on their person at all times while in a conflict zone.
+Our courses are held around the world and all costs are born by charitable donations.
+Journalists only pay their own travel and food expenses.

 It is my hope that soon, first aid training and preparedness will be the industry norm, like having a flak jacket and helmet.
-It is only a matter of time until another journalist receives a wound like Tim’s, and I want to do everything I can to spare others what his friends and family endured last April.
-If you are a working journalist who would like more information on our next training session, please register on this website and we will be in touch with you.
-And if you wish to make a charitable contribution, please click on our “donate now” button.
+It is only a matter of time until another journalist receives a wound like Tim’s, and I want to do everything I can to spare others what his friends and family endured.
+If you are a working journalist who would like more information on our next training session, please apply on this website and we will be in touch with you.
+And if you wish to make a charitable contribution to support RISC's work, please click on our “donate now” button.
 Thank You.

 December 5, 1970 - April 20, 2011

 October 18, 1973 - August 19, 2014